Feeding America Food Banks Prepare for Increased Need

 In addition to summer feeding programs, Feeding America advocates for strong public policies to address child hunger and to close the summer meal gap.
 This year Congress has an opportunity to make meaningful progress toward ending child hunger by passing a strong, bipartisan Child Nutrition Reauthorization that ensures vulnerable children get the nutrition they need all year to grow, thrive and achieve their potential.

 “While Congress has made important steps to improve the summer meals program, it’s critical that they prioritize sending a strong reauthorization bill to the President’s desk this year,” Aviv said.
 “The Senate’s bill made important investments to close the summer meal gap and passed out of committee with unanimous, bipartisan support.
 A final bill must ensure that we move forward, not backward, and should reject any proposals that would harm children’s access to school meals such as a block grant pilot.”

 Feeding America encourages everyone to donate, advocate and volunteer to address child hunger in the United States.
-To find your local food bank and learn more about summer hunger go to

 Please contact one of our media representatives or call 800-771-2303